husaynirfan1/PullData/docs/FEATURES_STATUS.md

 ---

-### ✅ IMPLEMENTED BUT NOT INTEGRATED
+### ✅ FULLY WORKING

 #### 7. Output Formatters (Deliverables)

-**Status:** All formatters are fully implemented and tested standalone, but NOT fully integrated into the query workflow.
+**Status:** ✅ COMPLETE - All formatters fully implemented and integrated into the query workflow!

 **What Works:**
 - ✅ ExcelFormatter - Generate .xlsx files